 Some burial insurance companies have a one-year look-back period for a heart attack.
-If your heart attack is over 12 months, we have insurance carriers that will offer level death benefit or immediate coverage.
+If your heart attack is over 12 months, we have insurance carriers that will offer level death benefits or immediate coverage.

 Best Option: Level Death Benefit Plan

 We can help you get approved for immediate coverage if your heart attack was over a year and you have no other serious health issues.

 Your last heart attack was over 24 months ago

 Most insurance companies have a two-year lookback period on a heart attack.
 You have the best option if you had a heart attack more than two years ago.

 Best Option: Level Death Benefit Plan

 You qualify for level death benefit with most companies and can choose which company will offer you the best rates.

 Recent heart attack (less than 12 months)

 You could not avoid a waiting period if your last heart attack was within the last 12 months.
-If your heart attack is very recent, 12 months or less your best policy option is to take a guaranteed issue no-medical exam.
+If your heart attack is very recent, 12 months or less, your best policy option is to take a guaranteed issue no medical exam.

 Best Option: Guaranteed Issue Burial Insurance

 Guaranteed issue life insurance will approve you regardless of your recent heart attack.
-It costs a bit more compared with a traditional policy, but it provides the protection you need.
+It costs a bit more than a traditional policy, but it provides the protection you need.

 Multiple heart attacks are considered to be a higher risk by insurance companies.
-Having multiple heart attacks will only qualify you for a level death benefit plan if it occurred more than two years ago.
+Multiple heart attacks will only qualify you for a level death benefit plan if they occurred more than two years ago.

 Best Option: Level Death Benefit